dawidchyrzynski/arduino-home-assistant/docsrc/source/documents/basics/device-configuration.rst

 Device configuration
 ====================

-``HADevice`` represents the physical device where the library is installed.
+:doc:`HADevice </documents/api/core/ha-device>` represents the physical device where the library is installed.
 Logically it's a group of types like sensors, switches, lights and so on.
 In the Home Assistant, it's listed with properties that may be configured using the library's API.